Kankakee

 How Is The Value Of A Car Accident Claim Is Determined?

 One of the most important factors in a car accident claim is determining what your case is worth.
-Our Charleston car accident lawyers will take a look at the following factors to determine the value of your case.
+Our car accident lawyers in Charleston will take a look at the following factors to determine the value of your case.

 • Injury costs.
-Medical expenses often make up the majority of a victim’s losses, especially if he or she was forced to undergo emergency treatment, surgeries, hospital stays, or rehabilitation.
+Medical expenses frequently constitute the bulk of a victim’s losses, particularly if they have to undergo emergency treatment, surgeries, hospital stays, or rehabilitation.
 Injury victims have a right to recover all medical treatment related to the injury, including ongoing doctors appointments, assistive devices, prescriptions, and other out-of-pocket costs.

 • Lost income.
 Victims may miss a significant amount of work during their injury recovery, and some may never be able to return to their former employment.

 • Future losses.
 Injuries that result in permanent losses—such as paralysis, brain damage, or disability—often require long-term expenses and reduced earning capacity.
-Victims may be awarded an amount for their pain and suffering (non-economic damages) related to the crash in addition to their economic losses.
+In addition to their economic losses, victims may receive compensation for their pain and suffering (non-economic damages) related to the crash.

 • Insurance limits.
-In most cases, car accident victims are limited to recovering the amount available in the drivers’ insurance policies.
-However, if the accident was caused by a commercial trucking carrier or a defective car part, victims can seek additional compensation through a third-party claim.
+In most cases, car accident victims are limited to recovering the amount available within the drivers’ insurance policies.
+However, if the accident was the result of a commercial trucking carrier or a defective car part, victims have the option to pursue additional compensation through a third-party claim.

 Going up against the insurance company is not easy.
 They will try to discredit your claim, and may even try to make you see doctors of their choosing.
 You don’t have to fight this fight alone.
-Spiros Law, P.C. knows what it takes to win your claim, and are here to help you every step of the way.
-We represent injured victims in Central Illinois, get the compensation they need to recover quickly, safely, and fully.
+The Spiros Law, P.C.
+Law Firm knows what it takes to win your claim, and is here to help you every step of the way.
+We represent injured victims in Central Illinois, and get the compensation they need to recover quickly, safely, and fully.

 What To Do If Your Car Accident Settlement Is Too Low?

-Many victims are tempted to accept low settlement offers in order to get payment for their crash expenses as soon as possible.
+Many victims may consider accepting low settlement offers to receive quick payment for their crash expenses.
 However, you should be careful about accepting a settlement if your injury has not yet stabilized or you are unable to go back to work.
-Once you accept a settlement payment from an insurer, you cannot ask for more money later—even if you are unable to earn a living or are permanently disabled.
+Once you agree to a settlement payment from an insurer, you forfeit the ability to request additional compensation later.
+This applies even if you encounter difficulties such as being unable to work or suffering from a permanent disability.
 You will have to sign paperwork when you accept a lump-sum settlement stating that you will not seek any future damages stemming from the accident.
-With this in mind, if you have been offered too little, you have the following options:
+Considering this, if you have been presented with an insufficient offer, you have the following options:

 • Reject the offer.
 Insurance companies will rarely provide everything you need in their initial settlement offer.
 You can choose not to accept in order to begin negotiations, or until you know the full extent of your injuries.